 - Alan T. Sugiyama High School @ South Lake

 - Rainier Beach High School

 “I was raised in a family of proud black educators.
 Before she passed away, my mother taught history at my hometown high school where my sister currently serves as assistant principal.
 Throughout my childhood, I saw the lifelong impact that a teacher of color can have on students from marginalized communities.

 “Like many families of color, education was our sole means of mobility and opportunity.
 As an educator myself, I work to provide that same access and opportunity to my students.
-However, factors such as When organizational programs or policies work to the benefit of certain racial, income inequality and inequitable practices, place students of color further away from educational equity and justice.
+However, factors such as institutional racism, income inequality and inequitable practices, place students of color further away from educational equity and justice.

 “March 2019, the Seattle School Board approved a strategic plan that sets the goals and vision of our district.
 It codified the commitment to narrowing opportunity gaps, ensuring access and providing excellence in education for every student, especially boys of color.
 To fully realize this vision, we need leadership that reflects the communities it aspires to serve and to hold itself accountable to its mission.

 “As a black man, educator, and union member, I humbly seek this opportunity to advocate for the students and families of south Seattle as the District 7 Board Director.